teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     ; indicate whether we're going left or right, and a list of ; hashes for the parts of the tree that we aren't including.
     ;
-    ; (It's safe to use a uint for the bits, since it will never ; overflow 64 bits -- that would mean a merkle tree with too many ; leaves to actually calculate on.)
+    ; (It's safe to use a uint for the number of bits, since it will ; never overflow 64 bits -- that would mean a Merkle tree with ; too many leaves to actually calculate on.)
-    MerklePath = [ uint, * bstr ]
+    MerklePath = [ uint, *bstr ]